We all know that hiring website builders in India is an ideal choice for all small businesses.

 No matter how small or big the feedback, you may not be able to convey your message to your web developer if you don’t write them clearly.

-- Instead of writing “the texts looks messy“, you can write “the line height of the fonts need to be increased or provide some line breaks within the sentences“.
-Or instead of writing “the mobile version of the website looks bad“, you can write “on mobiles, the buttons needs to be smaller, the text alignment must be justified, the images look blur etc.“
+- Instead of writing “the text looks messy“, you can write “the line height of the fonts need to be increased or provide some line breaks within the sentences“.
+Or instead of writing “the mobile version of the website looks bad“, you can write “on mobiles, the buttons need to be smaller, the text alignment must be justified, the images look blurred, etc.“

 - Instead of writing “the homepage looks bad“, you can write “remove x element or move x element to the top and y element to bottom“.

-These examples may sound like very obvious or basic, but believe me, most of the webmasters don’t provide detailed feedback to their website builders and as a result they face issues like project completion delay, multiple rounds of iterations and sometimes conflicts with their developers too.
+These examples may sound very obvious or basic, but believe me, most webmasters don’t provide detailed feedback to their website builders and as a result, they face issues like project completion delay, multiple rounds of iterations, and sometimes conflicts with their developers too.

 #2 Provide references or examples

-One of the best ways to provide a feedback to you web developer effectively is to provide some references or example websites.
+One of the best ways to provide feedback to your web developer effectively is to provide some references or example websites.

-Sometimes you may not be able to convey your exact feedback through words, so you may need help of some reference websites.
+Sometimes you may not be able to convey your exact feedback through words, so you may need help from some reference websites.

 Instead of asking your web developer “the color combination doesn’t look good“, you can write “I like the colors of this website xyz.com and I want you to take some idea from there“.
-You see the difference between these two sentences?
+Do you see the difference between these two sentences?